 Andrew's algorithm [3] provides an easy way to construct the convex hull for a set of points in $O(n \log n)$ time.
-The algorithm first locates the leftmost and rightmost points, and then constructs the convex hull in two parts: first the upper hull and then the lower hull.
+The algorithm constructs the convex hull in two parts: first the upper hull and then the lower hull.
 Both parts are similar, so we can focus on constructing the upper hull.

 First, we sort the points primarily according to x coordinates and secondarily according to y coordinates.
 After this, we go through the points and add each point to the hull.
 Always after adding a point to the hull, we make sure that the last line segment in the hull does not turn left.
-As long as it turns left, we repeatedly remove the second last point from the hull.
+As long as this does not hold, we repeatedly remove the second last point from the hull.